Tejn (artist)

 TEJN (born 1976) is a pseudonymous Danish artist, who began his artistic work as a street artist in 2007 and occasionally exhibits contemporary art in galleries.

 Artist description

-TEJNs gallery sculptures typically demands a more extended effort to interpret, than his street art sculptures, which he often gives a layer of a more digestible nature, allowing it to communicate with an audience passing by on foot or bike.
+TEJNs gallery sculptures typically demand a more extended effort to interpret, than his street art sculptures, which he often gives a layer of a more digestible nature, allowing it to communicate with an audience passing by on foot or bike.

 The highly symbolic works typically debate philosophy, politics or existentialism, suggesting a form of self-appraisal among the audience.

 Based in Copenhagen, TEJN's street art has made its mark on most bigger European cities.